leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/TRIPLE-BOOT.md

     - FS Label: _EFI_
     - Flags: `boot`

 4. Click on _Next_ to continue with the installation.
 You might get a warning about the EFI partition size, but you can ignore it.
-Select your desktop manager and finish the installation
+Select your desktop environment and finish the installation

 # Boot manager configuration